siggame/colisee/CONTRIBUTING.md

 # Contributing

 Normally, ACM SIG-Game devs will be doing the majority of the contributing, but we love contributions from the open source community.
+Feel free to submit pull requests and the project maintainer will take a look at it as soon as they can.

 ## Table Of Contents
 - [General](#general)